ljw1004/roslyn/docs/specs/feature - arbitrary async returns - discussion.md

 ### Overload resolution approach 2

 **Approach2:** The whole point is that we want tasklikes to go down the "tie-breaker" path.
-So let's achieve that directly: *when judging whether `{P1...Pn}` and `{Q1...Qn}` are identical, do so **up to tasklikes**.* This way we don't need to mess with pseudo-types.
+So let's achieve that directly: *when judging whether `{P1...Pn}` and `{Q1...Qn}` are identical, do so **up to tasklikes**. * This way we don't need to mess with pseudo-types.

 This is the approach adopted by the feature proposal.

 I'd initially put it forwards only as a joke.
 It seems shocking!
 My first instinct is that we should only allow tasklike equivalence where it relates directly to an async lambda (as in approach 1), not everywhere.
 So let's explore the ramifications...

 This equivalence-up-to-tasklike is of course performed only after [applicability](https://github.com/ljw1004/csharpspec/blob/gh-pages/expressions.md#applicable-function-member).
 In some cases when comparing two applicable candidates, this approach will cheat us of the *better function member* comparison, and shift us down the *tie-breaker* comparison.
-So the key question to ask is: **Are there any situations where *better function member* would have given us *better results* than the *tie-breaker* for choosing between two applicable candidates?**
+So the key question to ask is: **Are there any situations where *better function member* would have given us better results than the *tie-breaker* for choosing between two applicable candidates?**

-*Better function member* means that we're comparing a pair of candidates like these and there's an implicit conversion from `Pi` to `Qi`.
-(The full definition is of course a bit more precise).
+*Better function member* means is built up from an implicit conversion from `Pi` to `Qi` and builds it up to say the the top candidate is better than the bottom is these four cases:
 ```
 // [1]        // [2]              // [3]              // [4]
 f(Pi x);      f(Func<Pi> x);      f(Task<Pi> x);      f(Func<Task<Pi>> x);